Yoshida, Bello lead Red Sox over skidding Yankees, who drop sixth straight and fall two under .500

 Aaron Judge hit a two-run homer in the eighth off Garrett Whitlock, but the Yankees dropped their sixth straight — their longest skid since losing seven in a row Sept.
 4-10, 2021.
 New York also dropped two games under .500 this late in a season for the first time since it was 57-59 following an 11-6 win over the Angels on Aug.
 31, 1995.

+"It's frustrating and disappointing," Yankees manager Aaron Boone said.
+"I get these questions all the time but you got to keep moving forward and you got to do all you can to not succumb to that and do your best to fix it every day."

 The Red Sox took a 4-0 lead 19 pitches in against rookie Jhony Brito (4-6) when Yoshida hit a changeup into the right-center field seats.
-Yoshida homered after the Yankees were charged with consecutive mound visits to go over signs because the PitchCom device was not working for both teams.
+Yoshida homered after the Yankees were charged with consecutive mound visits to go over signs because the PitchCom device was not working for the Red Sox, meaning the Yankees were unable to use it.

+Boston manager Alex Cora said the device was not working in the bullpen and there is a chance it will not work again Saturday.

+"Interesting timing of that right there and not an ideal situation obviously, right before you're getting ready for the first pitch," Boone said.

 Boston opened with four straight hits and Turner preceded Yoshida's 13th homer with an RBI base hit after Verdugo and Rafael Devers reached.